-Many carpet cleaning companies do not send their technicians to any formal classes to gain this knowledge.
-They simply teach the technicians on the job from what they have learned.
+Many carpet cleaning companies do not send their technicians to formal classes to gain this knowledge.
+Instead, they teach the technicians on the job from what they have learned.
 Without formal education and testing, these technicians can miss out on important knowledge about the science of cleaning.
 Formal education from an IICRC certified instructor lays the foundation upon which a technician will continue to learn and put their knowledge into practice.

 At Hydro Clean Carpet Cleaning in Colorado Springs, all of our technicians are IICRC certified.
 Some are certified in multiple cleaning and restoration disciplines.
 When our employees return from a certified training course they have a better understanding of why we do what we do.
 Besides having certified technicians, we are also an IICRC Certified Firm.
 That means we follow the IICRC standards when we clean and we follow a code of ethics and have a written customer complaint procedure.
 We do not engage in false advertising, we carry the proper insurance and we have a commitment to continuing education.

-Our cleaning and restoration technicians have a photo id badge when they arrive at customer’s house.
+Our cleaning and restoration technicians have a photo id badge when they arrive at a customer’s house.
 On the back side of the badge, they are required to keep their IICRC certification card and have it available for inspection by any customer.
 This is a company policy we have set in place to show our commitment to the continuing education of our staff.
-I personally would never let a carpet cleaning technician do any work in home unless they could show me they have received formal training and testing.
 Certification does not mean every job will go perfectly, but it means the frequency of a non-exceptional cleaning will be few and far between.